pierre-rouleau/pel/doc/pel-manual.rst

      Git depot.

 PEL loads only what is needed based on commands executed.
-It implements a 2-step auto-loading mechanism to spread PEL's features loading: it loads the file or a feature only when that feature is used.
+It implements a 2-step auto-loading mechanism described here:
-PEL uses the following strategy.

 - At first the only PEL symbol defined is ``pel-init``: it is activated by `pel-autoloads.el`_ which schedule the auto-loading of `pel.el`_ when the